ciaranmckenna/ciaranmckenna.com/src/notes/making-remote-work-work.md

 Virtually, certain tools and techniques to help this.
 Some steps I have taken include;

 * Disabling the red notification indicator on all chat icons
-* I've installed a Gmail app called [Adios](https://adios.ai/) which will hold back my emails and only deliver them in batches, three times a day.
-9am, 1pm and 5pm.
+* I've installed a Gmail app called [Adios](https://adios.ai/) which will hold back my emails and only deliver them in batches, three times a day - 9am, 1pm and 5pm.
 * Turning the sound and vibration on my phone off and placing it face down on the desk.
 * Disabling the majority of my iPhone apps from pushing notifications.
 * Muting all Whatsapp groups for 1 year